onkar-03/Build-Responsive-Real-World-Websites-with-HTML-and-CSS/04 - Design Rules and Framework/# Design.md

 - **Playful/Fun :**

   Colorful and round designs, fueled by creative elements like hand-drawn icons or illustrations, animations, and fun language.

+_But the Idea is that Different Design decisions depend upon what website personality we want for our design._